 I keep seeking.
-In an ongoing pursuit of greater depth in my work and a connectedness to the subconscious, I utilize the figure and more recently, portals and pure abstraction.
+In an ongoing pursuit of greater depth in my work and a connectedness to the subconscious, I utilize the figure and more recently, pure abstraction.

 Painting is an interior pursuit for me.
 When approaching the blank canvas, I have no preconceived ideas of what the painting will be.
 I use no references.
 My figures emerge, disappear and reappear until finally I connect strongly with the image, then the job of bringing life and emotion through paint begins.
 I build layers of paint, then dig back into them to reveal a texture or color underneath that adds beauty, depth and elegance to the piece.
 The figure is placed in an atmospheric setting, not held in by space.
 I paint soft edges which contribute to the breathing quality I seek.
 At this point, I am very emotionally connected to the work and the process of creativity.